 Furthermore, unwed marriages may face social stigma in some communities or cultures.
 Society's perception of unwed couples can vary, with some individuals disapproving or criticizing non-traditional marriage arrangements.
 Couples should be prepared to navigate social challenges and potential judgment from others.

-Overall, unwed marriages can offer financial advantages for couples looking to save money and avoid the expenses associated with traditional weddings.
+Overall, unwed marriages can offer financial advantages for couples looking to save money and avoid the expenses associated with traditional weddings, including the option of diy weddings.
 However, it is important to carefully consider the legal and social implications before deciding on this path.
 The decision to pursue an unwed marriage should align with individual priorities, values, and the unique circumstances of each couple.

 Criticisms of Unwed Marriages